bghojogh/LBFGS-Vector-Transport-Free/README.md

-# Vector Transport Free LBFGS on Riemannian manifolds
+# Vector Transport Free LBFGS on Riemannian Manifolds

 The code for vector transport free LBFGS quasi-Newton's optimization on the Riemannian manifolds